 How you do this has changed over the years and will continue to change as Amazon gets smarter and smarter.
 Currently the best way to do this is to generate full priced sales from external mediums.
 For example advertising on Facebook, Adwords, content marketing, email list blasts, even offline marketing mediums all work really well to spike a products organic rankings for a long enough period of time, until that product begins to make organic sales naturally.

 Second, once organic rankings are achieved, assuming your product isn’t overly seasonal, there isn’t much that needs to be done from an external marketing point of view.
 Assuming 10 new competitors don’t come into the market, you will continue to rank and sell your product through organic search.
 This is a very reliable and extremely valuable “asset” to have, although many people do not talk about organic rankings as assets, essentially they do act in the same way and should be valued very highly as a result.

 This is the core reason why tracking organic rankings is so important.
-But there are a few more lesser known but still essential elements to why we recommend tracking your organic position with KeyworX, these are below.
+But there are a few more lesser known but still essential elements to why we recommend tracking your organic position with the KeyworX keyword rank tracker tool, these are below.

 The higher you rank, the more you will sell, this seems very obvious but many sellers do not relate inventory management back to organic rankings.
 Especially if you are a seller of seasonal goods, you should keep a very close eye on your organic rankings in relation to the amount of inventory you have for the upcoming season.
 If you sold 20 units per day ranking 20th, but you are now in 5th position, in many cases you could be looking at a 3-5X increase in daily sales when the “season” starts again.